harrisonhjones/go-apigw-http-adapter/README.md

 ## HTTP Adapter Lambda Example

-Example Lambda function that transforms the incoming request, routes it to a http.ServerMux, and then returns the transformed result.
+Example Lambda function that transforms the incoming HTTP API request, routes it to a http.ServerMux, and then returns the transformed result.
 See [Example Lambda Function](https://github.com/harrisonhjones/go-apigw-http-adapter-lambda-example) for a working example.